Machine Learning Methods for Data Association in Multi-Object Tracking: Introduction

-Broadly speaking, algorithms for solving these two association tasks can be classified as either \textit{single-scan} or \textit{multi-scan}.
-A single-scan algorithm only uses track information from the most recent time step, whereas multi-scan algorithms use track information from multiple previous or future time steps.
+Broadly speaking, algorithms for solving these two association tasks can be classified as either single-scan, multi-scan, or batch.
+A single-scan algorithm only uses measurement or track information from the most recent time step, whereas multi-scan algorithms use information from previous and/or future time steps.
+Batch, or offline multi-object tracking, is an extreme version of multi-scan where the entire sequence is available.
+Online multi-object tracking operates on one or a few of the most recent scans at a time.
 Generally, multi-scan methods are preferable in situations where the objects of interest are closely spaced and there are a lot of false alarms and missed detections.
 However, delaying the association to leverage future information negatively affects the real-time capabilities of the tracker.
 The accuracy and precision of the tracks produced by multi-scan methods are usually superior, and they offer fewer track ID switches, track breaks, and missed targets \cite{poore2006some}.
 Naturally, multi-scan methods are more computationally expensive and difficult to implement than their single-scan counterparts.
+The majority of the algorithms we will discuss in this survey are online algorithms, as offline algorithms typically involve sophisticated global optimization that as of yet is not data-driven.